-From an equivalence point of view this mapping should be constructed by IHO HSSC WGs cooperatively and used to define capabilities of ECDIS to satisfy SOLAS compliance in respect of Nautical Publications.
-IHO will state equivalence of categories of Nautical Publication with collections of one or more S-100 product specifications to inform their equivalence with existing paper publications by issuing authorities8.
+IHO will state equivalence of categories of Nautical Publication with collections of one or more S-100 product specifications to inform their equivalence with existing paper publications by issuing authorities.
 This may require clarification of the current wording in SOLAS.